AckerlyXu/heima/articles/hdinsight/hdinsight-use-sqoop.md

 * **Azure SQL database**: You must configure a firewall rule for the Azure SQL database server to allow access from your workstation.
 For instructions about creating an Azure SQL database and configuring the firewall, see [Get started using Azure SQL database][sqldatabase-get-started].

   > [!NOTE]
   > By default an Azure SQL database allows connections from Azure services, such as Azure HDInsight.
-If this firewall setting is disabled, you must enabled it from the Azure Portal.
+If this firewall setting is disabled, you must enabled it from the Azure portal.
 For instruction about creating an Azure SQL database and configuring firewall rules, see [Create and Configure SQL Database][sqldatabase-create-configue].
   >
   >
 * **SQL Server**: If your HDInsight cluster is on the same virtual network in Azure as SQL Server, you can use the steps in this article to import and export data to a SQL Server database.

   > [!NOTE]
   > HDInsight supports only location-based virtual networks, and it does not currently work with affinity group-based virtual networks.
   >
   >

-    * To create and configure a virtual network, see [Create a virtual network using the Azure Portal](../virtual-network/virtual-networks-create-vnet-arm-pportal.md).
+  * To create and configure a virtual network, see [Create a virtual network using the Azure portal](../virtual-network/virtual-networks-create-vnet-arm-pportal.md).

     * When you are using SQL Server in your datacenter, you must configure the virtual network as *site-to-site* or *point-to-site*.

       > [!NOTE]
       > For **point-to-site** virtual networks, SQL Server must be running the VPN client configuration application, which is available from the **Dashboard** of your Azure virtual network configuration.
       >
       >
     * When you are using SQL Server on an Azure virtual machine, any virtual network configuration can be used if the virtual machine hosting SQL Server is a member of the same virtual network as HDInsight.
   * To create an HDInsight cluster on a virtual network, see [Create Hadoop clusters in HDInsight using custom options](hdinsight-hadoop-provision-linux-clusters.md)

     > [!NOTE]
     > SQL Server must also allow authentication.
 You must use a SQL Server login to complete the steps in this article.
     >
     >

 ## Run Sqoop jobs
 HDInsight can run Sqoop jobs by using a variety of methods.
 Use the following table to decide which method is right for you, then follow the link for a walkthrough.